dvaitam/codeforces/README.md

 go run verifierA.go ./1994A
 ```

-The repository is mostly experimental and does not contain a complete archive of problems.
+This repository is no longer experimental and aims to provide a complete archive.
+We expect to have all solutions and verifiers within a week.
 Feel free to use the code or utilities as a reference for your own workflow.

 Some contests include verifier programs with deterministic test cases.
 For
 example, contest 90 provides verifiers for problems A and B: